Quick answer

 Where is the best area for street arepas in Bogotá?

 La Candelaria (especially around Chorro de Quevedo) is the most atmospheric spot for street arepas in the evening, with charcoal grills set up at dusk.
 Calle 85 in the north has popular breakfast arepa carts like Don Leon.
-Near universities (especially around Chapinero and the Tomás campus) you will find late-night arepa spots that cater to students.
+Near universities (especially around Chapinero and the Tomás campus) you’ll find late-night arepa spots that cater to students.

 Are Colombian arepas different from Venezuelan arepas?